 Watch Out for the Amazon Scam Email and Text Messages!

-You get a text message or an email claiming that you have a package waiting for you to pick up!
+You get a text message or a phishing email claiming that you have a package waiting for you to pick up!
 It also states that in order to pick up the package, to verify your identity by clicking on the provided link below.

-Once you click on the link, it will ask you to enter your personal information within the form below.
+Once you click on the link, the scam website will ask you to enter your personal information within the form below.
 In some cases, scammers will also use these links to install malware onto your device without you even knowing about it.

 Once they have your personal information from the form you filled out or the malware installed on your device, they then use it to commit identity fraud under your name.
 They can then transfer money out of your bank account, apply for credit cards, or acquire money belonging to you just by using your personal information.